humanwhocodes/humanwhocodes.com/src/pages/_posts/2007-11-19-javascript-variable-scoping-trickery.md

   - Scope
   - Variables
 ---
-I almost fell victim to this over the weekend, so thought I&#8217;d share a common JavaScript gotcha.
+I almost fell victim to this over the weekend, so thought I'd share a common JavaScript gotcha.
 What does the following line do?

 <code class="block"> </code>